 The Remainder of Your First Solo Trip

-- Journal.
 One of my favorite things to do is sit in a local cafe and write what I’ve done and seen, but also how I feel.
 You might notice how you feel changes the more you get comfortable being alone.

-- Stay in the moment.
-They will pass.
 Soak up every experience that comes your way.
 Learn from the bad ones and breathe in the good ones.

 What if I get bored?